o365hq/o365hq.com/content/blog/Get started with Microsoft 365 Training to maximize your impact.md

 **[Covid-19 response track for Nonprofits](https://techsoup.course.tc/catalog/track/coronavirus-mitigation-track)**

-This free training course will help you make the transitioning to remote work as smooth as possible.
+This free training course will help you make the transition to remote work as smooth as possible.

 **[Microsoft Teams training track for